 This will be done in as many ways as possible, from diagrams and examples, to discussing ideas and debating the key concepts.
-This is especially key for History and Geography, but has applications in science as well.
+This is especially key for Geography, but has applications in science as well.

 German tuition can be done entirely in German.
 I will be looking to stretch and improve your writing and vocabulary, as well as provide a medium for conversation and proof reading.

 Additionally I can help you with your UCAS application and CV’s, as well as any other applications and forms you need.

 Ultimately my aim in the sessions is to inspire you to be a better student of your subjects and of life, and to develop passion and enjoyment in learning.

 To find out more…